Guaana/guaana.github.io/api/page/about-us.md

 # Talent hunters

-When a company or an institution is watching a Challenge then it is because the topic under investigation is relevant to their field and they are on a look out for top talent to work with. **Be active, have fun, and get noticed!**
+Companies and organisations are watching Challenges because the topic under investigation is relevant to their field and they are on a look out for top talent to work with. **Be active, have fun, and get noticed!**
 </br></br>

 # Guaana Connect